Dori78/AvaLanche/README.md

 ---

 # Features
-The main idea when designing this site is to be responsive on all devices, but I have taken particular care with mobile devices.
+The main idea when designing this site is to be responsive on all devices this is why I have taken particular care with mobile devices.
 I have ensured that all the information and images are visible and easy to read following the industry recommendations of displaying more than three word within a line of text.
-Where appropriate the text wraps the images and the bigger background images have been replaced with a wallpaper to allow the user follow the information in more structured way, but still give the site colour.
+Where appropriate the text wraps the images and the bigger background images have been replaced with a wallpaper on smaller devices to allow the user follow the information in more structured way, but still give the site colour.
 ### **Existing Features**
 - video, which repeatedly runs for 10 seconds and there are no control buttons visible.
 It is more like an interactive decoration of the Homepage
  - navbar is sticked to the top, which is displayed in each page so the user can go forward and backward with a simple click instead of scrolling up and down.
 This will benefit mobile users, where the content takes more space.
 The navbar also colapses on smaller devices into a Burger Menu